carriegale2710/minesweeper/README.md

 Recreate a simplified version of the game Minesweeper to be played in the java console:

-- [ ] The game should be able to randomly generate 10 mines in a 10x10 grid
+- [ ] The game should be able to randomly generate 10 mines in a 10x10 grid - (3x3 done)
-- [ ] The user will be able to enter a command that represents a coordinate to check a location for a mine
+- [x] The user will be able to enter a command that represents a coordinate to check a location for a mine
-- [ ] The application will display a number from 0-8 depending on how many mines surround that location
+- [x] The application will display a number from 0-8 depending on how many mines surround that location - needs error handling
-- [ ] If the user selects a mine, the game will respond "boom!" and the game will be lost
+- [x] If the user selects a mine, the game will respond "boom!" and the game will be lost
-- [ ] If every non-mine square has been revealed, the game is won Render the grid to the console after every user command
+- [ ] If every non-mine square has been revealed, the game is won -testing
+- [x] Render the grid to the console after every user command

 ## Bonuses (optional)

-- [ ] Allow for the user to configure number of mines and grid size via a configuration.
+- [ ] Allow for the user to configure number of mines and grid size via a configuration. - change int of new grid render (rows/columns)
-- [ ] (Difficult) Discovering an empty square should reveal all squares around it, and cascade into other nearby empty squares
+- [ ] (Difficult) Discovering an empty square should reveal all squares around it, and cascade into other nearby empty squares - whole array manipultion? - arraylist?

 # PLANNING NOTES